 Forward Mike Ring joined the Tigers in July 1984, following his former Brighton team-mate and now City player-manager Brian Horton to Boothferry Park.
 He started with a bang, scoring on his debut in a 3-0 win over Bournemouth then striking the opener three days later in the League Cup against Lincoln.
 However after another six starts that yielded no goals Ring was replaced by Andy Flounders in Horton’s fluid frontline that had Billy Whitehurst at its fulcrum.
 Ring returned to the first team in a December 1984 FA Cup tie against Tranmere, again announcing his presence with a goal.
 He spent December and January playing on the left wing but was consigned to the reserves for the last two months of the season as City won promotion to the Second Division.
-Ring was used more sparingly by Horton in 1985/86 season as the Tigers competed at a higher level and scored his only goal of the season in a New Year’s Day 4-1 thrashing of Barnsley inspired by the gorgeous promptings of Bobby Doyle.
+Ring was used more sparingly by Horton in the 1985/86 season as the Tigers competed at a higher level, scoring his only goal of the season in a New Year’s Day 4-1 thrashing of Barnsley inspired by the sumptuous promptings of Bobby Doyle.
 Mike left the club in the 1986 close season.

 After football Ring worked for Rigby Taylor, a provider of sports pitch maintenance supplies, rising to regional sales director by the 2010s.

 Hull City First Game: 1 September 1984, Bournemouth H (Division Three), 23 years, 201 days old

 Hull City Final Game: 1 February 1986, Blackburn Rovers A (Division Two), 24 years, 353 days old